awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dlm-lifecyclepolicy-action.md

 # AWS::DLM::LifecyclePolicy Action<a name="aws-properties-dlm-lifecyclepolicy-action"></a>

-<a name="aws-properties-dlm-lifecyclepolicy-action-description"></a>The `Action` property type specifies Not currently supported by AWS CloudFormation\. for an [AWS::DLM::LifecyclePolicy](aws-resource-dlm-lifecyclepolicy.md)\.
+Specifies an action for an event\-based policy\.

 ## Syntax<a name="aws-properties-dlm-lifecyclepolicy-action-syntax"></a>